-- 1. Important The nitrogen generator cut-in (turn-on) pressure is to be 3-5 psig (.2-.3 bar) below sprinkler system the operating/AMD pressure. - 2.
-Important The nitrogen generator cut-in (turn-on) pressure needs to be 3-5 psig (.2-.3 bar) above the sprinkler system low air alarm pressure. - 3.
+- 1. Important: The nitrogen generator cut-in (turn-on) pressure is to be 3-5 psig (.2-.3 bar) below the sprinkler system operating/AMD pressure. - 2.
+Important: The nitrogen generator cut-in (turn-on) pressure needs to be 3-5 psig (.2-.3 bar) above the sprinkler system low air alarm pressure. - 3.
 The nitrogen generator cut-out (turn-off) pressure is preset from the factory at 60 psig (4.1 bar) which should be adequate for most applications.
-Should a higher cut-out (turn-off) pressure be needed, adjust the cut-out (turn-off) pressure using the cut-out pressure adjustment procedure.

-NOTE: When the AG-675 or AG-950 nitrogen generator is connected to a single sprinkler system without an air maintenance device (AMD):

-- a.
-The nitrogen generator cut-out (turn-off) pressure be set to the sprinkler system operating pressure. - b.
-The nitrogen generator cut-in (turn-on) pressure be set 3-5 psig (.2-.3 bar) below the cut-out (turn-off) pressure.
+Should a higher cut-out (turn-off) pressure be needed, adjust the cut-out (turn-off) pressure using the cut-out pressure adjustment procedure. - NOTE: When the AG-675 or AG-950 nitrogen generator is connected to a single sprinkler system without an AMD: - a.
+The nitrogen generator cut-out (turn-off) pressure is set to the sprinkler system operating pressure. - b.
+The nitrogen generator cut-in (turn-on) pressure is set 3-5 psig (.2-.3 bar) below the cut-out (turn-off) pressure.